jldec/fullstack-backend/README.md

 The server responds to `/api/counter` with JSON of the form:
 `{ "hello": "world", "count": count++ }`

-The server also hosts '../frontend/build' at the server root `/`.
+The server also hosts static files from '../fullstack-frontend/build' at the server root `/`.

 ```sh
 # Configure server to accept CORS credentials from frontend